-The MS&AD Insurance Group has established an environment where anyone can speak up their concerns and worries in a frank and positive way.
-One such initiative is a whistleblowing system enabling all employees of the Company and its subsidiaries to directly report illegal or improper behavior.
+The MS&AD Insurance Group has established an environment where all employees can speak up their concerns and worries in a frank and positive way.
+One such initiative is a whistleblowing system enabling all employees of the Company and its subsidiaries to directly report illegal or improper behavior to internal and external contact points.
 All these efforts aim to receive a wide range of employee feedback and enable early detection and resolution of problems.